MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

 ---
 title: Slicers in Power BI
-description: A Power BI slicer is an alternate way of filtering that narrows the portion of the dataset shown in the other visualizations in a report you design.
+description: A Power BI slicer is an alternate way of filtering.
+It narrows the portion of the dataset shown in the other visualizations in a report you design.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: 'mihart'